Our Process

 When to use a problem statement

-A problem statement is a crucial element in various contexts, primarily within the realms of research, project management, and problem-solving.
-Here are some common scenarios when using a problem statement is essential:
+A problem statement is crucial in various contexts, primarily research, project management, and problem-solving.
+Here are some common scenarios when using a problem statement is essential

 1. Research Initiatives